smilodon76/RXOS-amdOS-zergpool/README.md

 # overclocking

-# be careful what you do may not damage your cards.
+# be careful what you do may damage your cards.

 type $ set-oc and write your gpu oc clocks example for gpu 0 and 1